 These properties are first and foremost places where we employ wetland management techniques that maximize the properties' value to wildlife, providing areas for feeding, loafing, nesting and brood-rearing.

-And we offer hunts to the public on all six properties through our Hunt Program.
+We offer hunts to the public on all six properties through our Hunt Program.
 We know this is critical to the future of hunting because lack of places to hunt is one of the leading causes of hunters dropping out.

 All of these properties used to be privately held duck clubs.
 Now, because their owners trusted California Waterfowl with these precious assets, these properties are serving the greater good.